IBM/platinum-demos/docs/tech-sales-enablement-learning-to-install-concert-workflows-addon/demo-instructions.md

 ## Why is Workflows needed?
 Concert Workflows is an add-on workflow automation service for Concert which ensures the user can:

-1. Import and manage data relevent to the <a href="https://www.ibm.com/docs/en/concert?topic=posture-importing-resilience-data-using-concert-workflows"> Resilence </a> dimension.
+1. Import and manage data relevent to the <a href="https://www.ibm.com/docs/en/concert?topic=posture-importing-resilience-data-using-concert-workflows">Resilence</a> dimension.

-2. Automate and orchestrate complex workflows through an API-driven approach which supports IT and network infrastructure tasks<a href="https://www.ibm.com/docs/en/concert?topic=workflows-concert-in-automation-library"></a>.
+2. Automate and orchestrate complex workflows through an API-driven approach which supports IT and network infrastructure tasks <a href="https://www.ibm.com/docs/en/concert?topic=workflows-concert-in-automation-library"></a>.

 ## Why does Workflows need to use Kubernetes to be deployed?

-Concert Workflows is available as an add-on service for on-premises deployments of Concert to an Openshift (OCP) cluster or virtual machine (VM).
+Concert Workflows is available as an add-on service for on-premises deployments of Concert to an OpenShift (OCP) cluster or virtual machine (VM).
 This add-on embeds workflow definition and automation capabilities so you can define, manage and automate workflows within the Concert UI.

-><strong>Note:</strong> The Concert Workflows add-on must be deployed via Kubernetes shown below it is via <a href="https://k3s.io/"> K3S </a>.This requirement exists because Kubernetes provides the scalability and lifecycle management needed to run and orchestrate workflows efficiently.
-Each workflow instance runs as an isolated <a href="https://kubernetes.io/docs/concepts/workloads/pods/"> Kubernetes pod </a>.
+><strong>Note:</strong> The Concert Workflows add-on must be deployed via Kubernetes shown below (via <a href="https://k3s.io/">K3S</a>).This requirement exists because Kubernetes provides the scalability and lifecycle management needed to run and orchestrate workflows efficiently.
+Each workflow instance runs as an isolated <a href="https://kubernetes.io/docs/concepts/workloads/pods/">Kubernetes pod</a>.

 ## Steps